spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/kubevip.md

 9. Click **Next** and finish the rest of the configurations.
 For more information, refer to [Create Cluster Definition](./site-installation/cluster-deployment.md).

-When the cluster finished deploying, KubeVIP adds an annotation named `kube-vip.io/requestedIP` to the Service resource to document which IP address it has received from the external network.
+When the cluster finished deploying, kube-vip adds an annotation named `kube-vip.io/requestedIP` to the Service resource to document which IP address it has received from the external network.
 Whenever kube-vip restarts, it will attempt to re-request the same IP address for that service.
 You can remove the annotation to make kube-vip request a fresh address.

 ## Validation

 To validate that kube-vip has been set up correctly and is performing load balancing services for your cluster:

 1. Access the cluster via kubectl CLI.
 For more information, refer to [Access Cluster with CLI](../../cluster-management/palette-webctl.md).
 2. Issue the command `kubectl get service SERVICE_NAME` and replace `SERVICE_NAME` with the name of the service you configure with kube-vip.
-The output of the command displays the external IP address that kube-vip has received from the external network.
+The output of the command displays the external IP address that kube-vip has received from the external network or the IP address you specified in the `loadBalancerIP` parameter.

 ## Limitations

 Kube-vip has many environment variables you can use to customize its behavior.
-You can specify values for the environment variables with the `cluster.kubeArgs` parameter.
+You can specify values for the environment variables with the `cluster.kubevipArgs` parameter.
 For a complete list of environment variables in kube-vip, refer to [kube-vip documentation](https://kube-vip.io/docs/installation/flags/?query=vip_interface#environment-variables).
 However, Palette has configured values for the following parameters and they cannot be changed:

 | Environment Variable | Description | Example Value |